Travel nursing

-Travel nursing is a nursing assignment concept that developed in response to the nursing shortage in the 1970s.
-This industry supplies nurses who travel to work in temporary nursing positions, mostly in hospitals.
-While travel nursing traditionally refers specifically to the nursing profession, it can also be used as a blanket term to refer nursing and allied health professionals, physicians, advanced practice nurses, physician assistants, dentists and other support staff including certified nursing assistants.
+Travel nursing is a nursing assignment concept that developed in response to the nursing shortage in the United States in the 1970s.
+This business supplies nurses who travel to work in temporary nursing positions, mostly in hospitals.
+While travel nursing historically refers specifically to the nursing profession, it can also be used as a blanket term to refer to nursing and allied health professionals, physicians, advanced practice nurses, physician assistants, dentists and other support staff including certified nursing assistants.

-Healthcare Professional Travel Contracts exist throughout the world wherever there is a need and shortage of appropriate healthcare professionals in hospitals and facilities, disaster relief and global aid projects.
+Healthcare professional travel contracts exist throughout the world wherever there is a need and shortage of appropriate healthcare professionals in hospitals and facilities, disaster relief and global aid projects.

-Although in US history there had been nurses doing temporary assignments and the military nurse corps, the first travel nurses were recruited by a private agency in 1978 by entrepreneur, Bruce Male, with his agency Travel Nursing Corps later called "Travcorps."
-In December 1999, Charterhouse / Cross Country Staffing acquired TravCorps Corporation (TravCorps), which was owned by investment funds managed by Morgan Stanley Private Equity (Morgan Stanley) and certain members of TravCorps’ management, and subsequently changed the name to Cross Country TravCorps, Inc. In 2001 the name was changed to Cross Country, Inc., and in October 2001, Cross Country completed their initial public offering.
-Subsequently, in May 2003, the name was changed to Cross Country Healthcare, Inc.

 Reasons cited for pursuing travel nursing opportunities include higher pay in some cases, professional growth and development, and personal adventure.
-Travelers typically select from one or more recruitment agencies to act as intermediaries between the traveler and hospitals or other potential employers, but may also work as an Independent Contractor (IC).
+Travelers typically select from one or more recruitment agencies to act as intermediaries between the traveler and hospitals or other potential employers, but may also work as an independent contractor (IC).
 Agencies may submit applications for numerous positions concurrently on behalf of a traveler.

+History of travel nursing

+Florence Nightingale is a famous name in the history of nursing.
+She and a few other nurses traveled to Turkey during the Crimean War to help soldiers who were wounded in battle.
+Some consider them to be the first travel nurses, although the term "travel nursing" did not exist at that time.

+The term "travel nursing" arose in 1978 during Mardi Gras week in New Orleans, Louisiana.
+This week of celebration and festivities resulted in many injuries, which unexpectedly overwhelmed local hospitals.
+They had to contract nurses from all over the U.S. to provide extra support.
+At that time the first travel nurses were recruited by entrepreneur Bruce Male's private agency, Travel Nursing Corps, later called "Travcorps".
+Since then, travel nursing has expanded and taken a whole new meaning.